 AI data analysis solutions have the capacity to comb through all the data and provide insights that have strategic applications.

-AI-based text analytics is fast, solving that timeframe issue.
-For example, where NPS doesn’t always translate back to sales due to the data it lacks, AI text analysis— with its detailed, data-rich nature—traces out the path to sales numbers.
+AI-based text and sentiment analysis is fast, solving that timeframe issue.
+For example, where NPS doesn’t always translate back to sales due to the data it lacks, sentiment analysis— with its detailed, data-rich nature—traces out the path to sales numbers.
 The way Keatext analyzes quantitative and qualitative data puts customers at the centre, letting companies follow and understand both the customer journey and how it correlates to numbers, metrics and revenue.

 As part of your broader business strategy, this level of data analysis allows you to support your strategies and decision-making using data correlations that predict the kind of ROI you’ll get.
 So when you put money into NPS as part of a strategy to increase sales, you’ll have a much clearer idea of your strategy’s outcome.